FRIDAY, JULY 1ST: |

 Fantastic Fourth Celebration was voted the “Best Place to see Fireworks in Atlanta” by Atlanta Journal -Constitution readers, a “Must-See Fireworks Show” by USA Today and one of Reader’s Digest’s picks for “America’s Most Spectacular Fourth of July Fireworks.”
 The extended Fireworks Celebration will take place immediately following the Lasershow Spectacular.

-Celebrate our country's independence at Newtown Park with live music by The Platinum Band, activities, food, and an exceptional fireworks display!
+Celebrate our country's independence at Newtown Park with live music, activities, food, and an exceptional fireworks display!

 Beer, wine, and sangria will be for sale.